Add Text or Points to Ordination Plots

 Items to be displayed.
 This can either be a logical vector which is

-for displayed items or a vector of indices of displayed items.
+TRUEfor displayed items or a vector of indices, orlabelsand if these are missing, row names of scores.
 If a logical vector is used, it must have the same length as the scores plotted.- cex, pcex

 Text and point sizes, see